lingtalfi/Light_UploadGems/personal/mydoc/pages/conception-notes.md

 The **validation** configuration is as following (all optional):

 - maxFileSize: string, the maximum size for the file.
 You can put human like values (2M, 500ko, 1g, ...).
-- extensions: string|array, the allowed extensions.
 - mimeTypes: string|array, the allowed mime types.
-- maxFileNameLength: int, the maximum number of characters allowed for the filename.
-- allowSlashInFileName: bool, whether slash characters are allowed in the filename.

 Copies